Radio Gol

 Boca: 1-Sebastián Díaz Robles; 4-Matías Baroni, 2-Facundo Herrera, 6-Mateo Mendía, 3-Santiago Zampieri; 5-Camilo Rey Domenech, 8-Santiago Dalmasso, 10-Juan Cruz Payal, 7-Gonzalo Gelini; 11-Tomás Aranda, 9-Valentino Simoni.
 Coach: Mariano Herrón.

-The match was officiated by Roberta Echeverría, assisted by Facundo Maldonado and Marcos Pueyo, while Leandro Fedele served as the fourth referee.
+The match was refereed by Roberta Echeverría, assisted by Facundo Maldonado and Marcos Pueyo, while Leandro Fedele served as the fourth official.

-The result complicates Colón's fight for qualification, and they will now need to aim for points in the remaining matches if they want to keep the dream of advancing in the Copa Proyección alive.
+The result complicates Colón’s fight for qualification, and now they will have to look to pick up points in the final matches if they want to keep their hopes of advancing in the Copa Proyección alive.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.